bhanupratapjain/distributed-kv-store/README.md

           logs with the new operation.
         - If any of the follower doesn't respond with a predefined time frame, we assume it to be partitioned/dead.
+        - All the followers do an index check to check if there is a mismatch between the last log index and last commit index.
+If there in an index mismatch the followers contact the leader to replicate the missing logs and then commit all the new log entries.
     - --Commit--
         - From the last log entry, the leader performs changes to it's data.
         - The leader requests all it's follower to do the same.
-        - Before doing an actual commit, all the followers do an index check to check if there is a mismatch between the last log index and last commit index.
-If there in an index mismatch the followers contact the leader to replicate the missing logs and then commit all the new log entries.

 - When the leader dies, the load balancer holds a re-election among all the followers to elect a new leader.
 As at every point of time, there is a consensus on all the servers (leader and followers), thus this newly elected leader will have the latest `log-file` and `keystore-file`.
-If the dead leader is alive, it has to be registered again with the load balancer as a server, and thus will act as a follower.
+If the dead leader is brought back, it has to be registered again with the load balancer as a server, and thus will act as a follower.
 On registration it will sync it's logs with the leader.

 - When the follower dies, the leader informs the load balancer about this event, and the load balancer removes this server from the network.
-If this dead follower is alive, it has to be registered again with the load balancer as a server.
+If this dead follower is brought back, it has to be registered again with the load balancer as a server.
 On registration it will sync it's logs with the leader.